A quick glimpse of Agbogbloshie, Ghana's notorious e-waste graveyard and one of the most polluted environments in the world

 See also: Pictures: The Rwandan Genocide

-The collectors resell these wires to intermediaries (not always), who also resell them to scrap dealers inside the Agbogbloshie scrapyard, and elsewhere.
+The collectors resell these wires to intermediaries (sometimes), who also resell them to scrap dealers inside the Agbogbloshie scrapyard and elsewhere.

 The wires and e-waste are then turned over to the burners (as pictured below) to use crude methods to recover the copper inside.

 You can see in the photo (immediate photo below) and the videos further below that they also increasingly attempt to recover copper from refrigerator coils, alternators, armature and certain auto parts.

 A 'burner boy' is getting ready to openly burn a mixture of armature and other objects with copper imbedded in them at Agbogbloshie in Accra, Ghana/ August 2019 Photo Credit: Muntaka Chasant/atcmask.com